-- Include novel antigens with high protection abilities.
-Our proprietary AI platform EDEN has identified several novel vaccine antigens and of these, six have been selected based on protection levels observed in different pre-clinical animal models such as peritonitis and skin abscess, and when using multiple challenge strains. - Induce broad and effective protection: By including antigens widely present and highly conserved among multiple clinically relevant strains, the vaccine will have a broad coverage and effectively address the medical need. - Include multiple antigens: By including multiple antigens with conserved B- and T-cell epitopes, the infecting bacteria is attacked from several angles and critical functions needed for bacterial pathogenicity, persistence and growth are targeted.
+- Include novel antigens with high efficacy: Our proprietary AI platform EDEN has identified several novel vaccine antigens and of these, six have been selected based on convincing data demonstrating protection in different pre-clinical animal models such as peritonitis and skin abscess, and when using multiple challenge strains. - Induce broad and strong protection: By including antigens widely present and highly conserved among multiple clinically relevant strains, the vaccine will have a broad coverage and effectively address the medical need. - Include multiple antigens: By including multiple antigens with conserved B- and T-cell epitopes, the infecting bacteria is attacked from several angles and critical functions needed for bacterial pathogenicity, persistence and growth are targeted.